 On August 28, 2014 staff received a letter from Mr. Williford, the applicant's architect, where the stated intention of the letter was to modify the previously submitted site and building plans.
 The letter cites ten items which will be changed for the revised site and building plans which are to be resubmitted thru the PUD process.
 It is noted that item # 2 changes the room count from 33 to 70.
-The applicant will be submitting revised plans which will reduce the total building area resulting in a FAR of 30%.
-At this time, other than Mr. Williford's letter, staff has not received updated sections for the Planning Review, revised building or site plans, and revised concurrency discussion as it relates to sanitary sewer, potable water, and solid waste.
+The applicant submitting revised plans on September 24, 2014 which reduced the total building area resulting in a FAR of 30%.
+At this time, staff has not received updated sections for the Planning Review or revised concurrency discussion as it relates to sanitary sewer, and potable water.